Alice’s Adventures in the Cousins’ War

 Eco, Pythagoras, and the Mystic

 When I attended the School of the Art Institute of Chicago, I was fortunate to have had an art history lecturer named Robert Loescher whose knowledge was immense and presentation style both humorous and thought provoking.
 Unfortunately, being a teenager, I was chronically sleep deprived, the lectures immediately followed lunch, and the newly renovated auditorium featured comfortable chairs and dim lighting better to show the slides.
-All of this meant I’d often suddenly jolt awake sometime in the middle of any given lecture having missed an unknown number of pearls of wisdom and kicking myself.
-Worse, the sketchbook all my notes were in went missing some time ago so I can only rely on my fallible mental software.
+All of this meant I’d often suddenly jolt awake sometime in the middle of many lectures having missed an unknown number of pearls of wisdom and kicking myself.
+Worse, the sketchbook all my notes were in went missing some time ago, so I can only rely on my fallible mental software.

-Nonetheless, even though art history is not the field Eco is best known for, he manages to surpass even this excellent lecturer.
+Even though art history is not the field Eco is best known for, he manages to surpass even this excellent lecturer.
 And it’s great to have the information in a book, so if I fall asleep, I won’t miss anything, and unlike my vanished sketchbook, this one can sit safe in my library to be referred to again and again.
-My only criticism, similar to what I said of Eco’s other book, is that further breakdown of the images would be awesome, but I can also understand how this could increase the scope excessively, something like a full-scale map.¹ And I can simply have recourse to the internets if I want to know how Hans Holbein the Younger rendered the anamorphic skull in The Ambassadors.
+My only criticism, similar to what I said of Eco’s other book, is further breakdown of the images would be awesome, but I can also understand how this could increase the scope excessively, something like a full-scale map.² And I can simply have recourse to the internets if I want to know how Hans Holbein the Younger rendered the anamorphic skull in The Ambassadors.

 And why do I think I should already have known about the tetractys?
-Because it was a symbol of Pythagoras (Πυθαγόρας), who, while best known today for his supposed creation of the eponymous theorem (it is clear that the Babylonians were aware of the mathematical relationships among the three sides of a right triangle, and other cultures also discovered it independently, but tradition assigns the first written proof to Pythagoras), was actually best known in antiquity as a thaumaturge (θαυματουργός)—a miracle worker.
+Because it was a symbol of Pythagoras (Πυθαγόρας), who, while best known today for his supposed creation of the eponymous theorem (it is clear the Babylonians were aware of the mathematical relationships among the three sides of a right triangle, and other cultures also discovered it independently, but tradition assigns the first written proof to Pythagoras), was actually best known in antiquity as a thaumaturge (θαυματουργός)—a miracle worker.

 And because of this, I had already researched him heavily for the creation of the Mystic class in Gods & Heroes.

-Therefore I had already learned of his near-mythic status in this regard, how he eschewed property, sharing all in common with his brethren instead, and how he espoused vegetarianism for ethical reasons.
+Therefore, I had already learned of his near-mythic status in this regard, how he eschewed property, sharing all in common with his brethren instead, and how he espoused vegetarianism for ethical reasons.
 He also posited a heliocentric astronomical model well in advance of Copernicus.

-Aristotle uses the phrase “so-called” here as he doesn’t think Pythagoras to have been a real person.
+Aristotle uses the phrase “so-called” here, as he doesn’t think Pythagoras to have been a real person.

-The prodigies ascribed to Pythagoras were many and varied, the best known being his golden thigh, his use of hypnotism, his claim that he could write on the moon, at least one instance of bilocation, his possession of the Golden Arrow of Abaris (Ἄβαρις), as well as his doctrine of transmigration, regarding which he:
+The prodigies ascribed to Pythagoras were many and varied, the best known being his golden thigh, his use of hypnotism, his claim he could write on the moon, at least one instance of bilocation, his possession of the Golden Arrow of Abaris (Ἄβαρις), as well as his doctrine of transmigration, regarding which he:⁴

 […] maintained that he distinctly recollected having occupied other human forms before his birth at Samos [Σάμος]: (1) He was Æthalides [Αἰθαλδης], son of Mercury; (2) Euphorbos [Εὔφορβος] the Phrygian [Φρυγος], son of Panthoos [Πανθοος], in which form he ran Patroclos [Πάτροκλος] through with a lance, leaving Hector [Ἕκτωρ] to dispatch the hateful friend of Achilles [Ἀχιλλεύς]; (3) Hermotimos [Ἑρμότιμος], the prophet of Clazomenae [Κλαζομεναί]; and; (4) a fisherman.
-To prove his Phrygian existence he was taken to the temple of Hera, in Argos [Ἄργος], and asked to point out the shield of the son of Panthoos, which he did without hesitation.
+To prove his Phrygian existence he was taken to the temple of Hera [Ἥρα], in Argos [Ἄργος], and asked to point out the shield of the son of Panthoos, which he did without hesitation.

-For a bit more detail on these prodigies: having a golden thigh might seem an odd miracle, but it essentially meant that he was part immortal.
+For a bit more detail on these prodigies: having a golden thigh might seem an odd miracle, but it essentially meant he was part immortal.
 The same trope is at work in the tale of Pelops (Πέλοψ), who, after being hacked to bits and offered to the gods in a stew by his father, Tantalos (Τάνταλος), was put back together, and returned to life with an ivory shoulder.
 Bilocation means he was seen simultaneously by two different people in two far distant places.
 And the Arrow of Abaris allowed one to ride through the air, become invisible, cure diseases, and give oracles.

 This Roman tradition of “sorcery” centered around a couple of things—mastery of time and space, nature control, various healing arts including uses of medicines, and cursing, generally associated with necromancy.